Promoting Good Governance in the Global Commons: The United States, Japan, and Beyond

 Saadia PekkanenProfessor, Jackson School of International Studies, University of Washington in Seattle

-Tobias Harris is Deputy Director and a Senior Fellow in the Indo-Pacific Program at the German Marshall Fund of the United States.
-He is an expert on Japanese politics and foreign policy, East Asian trade and security issues, a...
+Tobias Harris is Deputy Director of the Indo-Pacific Program at the German Marshall Fund of the United States.
+He is an expert on Japanese politics and foreign policy, East Asian trade and security issues, and US Asia policy. ...